OmniJet-${\alpha}_C$: Learning point cloud calorimeter simulations using generative transformers: Conclusion

 \section{Conclusion}

 In this work, we take a first important step towards building a foundation model for several subdomains of particle physics.
 We show that we are able to use the architecture and workflow of a foundation model originally developed for jet physics to generate electromagnetic showers in a calorimeter, a fundamentally different problem.
 This is a notable difference to previous efforts for foundation models in HEP, which so far focused on tasks within one subdomain, mostly different tasks within jet physics.
-It is also the first implementaton of a GPT-style autoregressive generative model for calorimeter shower point cloud generation.
+Our work demonstrates that the same architecture can be successfully reused across distinct physical domains, without significant modifications.
+It is also the first implementation of a GPT-style autoregressive generative model for calorimeter shower point cloud generation.

 The next immediate step will be to investigate whether this model can be used for transfer learning between different types of showers.
 In the long term, we aim to develop a joint model that can work with both jets and showers.
 Combining tasks from different subdomains in one single framework is a necessary step towards a foundation model for particle physics that can handle a variety of data types and tasks.